Last reviewed 27 Dec 2024

 N/A

-Possible: as of 2024, tax losses are recoverable from taxable profits up to a limit of 70%.
+Possible: Starting with tax losses from 2024, tax losses are recoverable from annual taxable profits up to a limit of 70%.

 Likely to be scrutinized based on substance over form principle; risks of the transaction being considered artificial.